Same-Day Emergency Dentist in Arlington, TX

 - You’re having complications after wisdom teeth removal

+Dental emergencies can also stem from sudden infections or abscesses that cause facial swelling and fever.
 If you or a loved one are experiencing any of these symptoms, call us at (817) 483-6699 right away to schedule an emergency appointment.
-We will help you get seen by our trusted emergency dentist as soon as possible so you can get the relief you need.
+We will help you get seen by our trusted emergency dental team as soon as possible so you can get the relief you need.

 Need Emergency Dental Work?